-EPA announced that it is considering whether regulatory and policy changes are needed to improve the exemption provisions for pesticides that may be considered minimum risk under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
+EPA states that it is soliciting comments and suggestions to determine whether regulatory and policy changes are needed to improve the exemption provisions for pesticides that may be considered minimum risk under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
 EPA states that changes to the current process could make the implementation and evaluation of the exemption provisions more efficient.

-- Whether EPA should consider adding any new classes of pesticidal substances for exemption.
+- Whether EPA should consider amending existing exemptions or adding any new classes of pesticidal substances for exemption.

 - Do you have any suggestions for improving the processes for initiating a review of a substance or for implementing a decision that a substance may be used or may no longer be used in a minimum risk pesticide process?
 Please explain how changes could increase efficiencies.